bahanonu/ciatah/docs/docs/index.md

 The main sections of the site:

-- `Setup` - installation of `calciumImagingAnalysis`.
+- `Setup` - installation of `CIAPKG`.
 - `Repository` - notes about the software package and data formats.
-- `Processing` - sections related to processing calcium imaging movies using the `calciumImagingAnalysis` class.
+- `Processing data` - sections related to processing calcium imaging movies using the `CIAPKG` class.
+- `API` - details how to run `CIAPKG` from the command line.
+Will include more details on the many underlying functions in the future.
 - `Help` - several section that provide hints and help for processing calcium imaging.
 - `Misc` - miscellaneous information about the repository.